 The ABCs of Diversity: Helping Kids (and Ourselves!)
 Embrace Our Differences

-Written by two mothers and educators — one black, one white — The ABCs of Diversity equips parents, teachers, and community leaders to address children of all ages on complicated topics of race, gender, class, religion, political affiliation, ability, nationality, and sexual orientation.
-The authors employ three sets of ABCs throughout the book to help guide the conversations: our automatic ABCs; the ABCs of intentional engagement; and the ABCs of a more just society.
+Written by two mothers and educators — one Black, one white — The ABCs of Diversity equips parents, teachers, and community leaders to talk to children of all ages about the topics of race, gender, class, religion, political affiliation, ability, nationality, and sexual orientation.
+The authors offer three sets of “ABCs” throughout the book to help guide the conversations: our automatic ABCs; the ABCs of intentional engagement; and the ABCs of a more just society.